mailchimp/content-style-guide/13-writing-for-translation.html.md

 **Currency**

-Many countries use the dollar for currency, but the value is going to differ between countries.
+Many countries call their currency "the dollar," but the value is going to differ between countries.
 The US dollar is not the same as the Canadian dollar, for example.
 So it’s important to specify.

 Indicate currency by using its three-letter abbreviation, such as USD or CAD.
 Don’t use currency symbols, like $ or €.
 We would say 25 USD, not $25.